top of page

 At its core, the system works by line tracing from the camera as the player marks positions for troop deployment.
 The troops are then spawned at these marked locations, which are stored in an array.
 This array is used to calculate an average point, allowing the troops to move collectively through the troop commands component.

-All spawned troops are stored in a map, where their unit number is determined by an integer value.
+All spawned troops are stored in a map variable, where their unit number is determined by an integer value.
 When the player selects a unit (e.g., Unit 1), a C++ function in the blueprint retrieves all troops with the corresponding integer value from the map.
 These troops are linked to their previously calculated average point already, which can be moved to reposition them all at once.

 Screenshot 2025-02-03 234002.png